 Clark Smidt, Broadcast Advisor / Media Solutions

-In high school and at AWSA Bantam Lake Water Ski Shows, there were MC assignments, public address announcing and writing sports for the New York Journal-American.
+In high school and at American Water Ski Association Bantam Lake CT Water Ski Shows, there were MC assignments, public address announcing and writing sports for the New York Journal-American, NYC.
+(The Batmobile, 1965)

-While at UH, I was able to land assignments at 6 Hartford radio and 2 TV stations including Top 40 5kw WPOP "The Big 14", WHNB-TV/30 (NBC) and WHCT-TV/18 (RKO General), directing live TV and delivering newscasts on-air.
+While at UH, I was able to land assignments at 6 Hartford radio and two TV stations including Top 40 5kw WPOP “The Big 14”, WCCC AM/FM, WHNB-TV/30 (NBC) and WHCT-TV/18 (RKO General), directing live TV and delivering newscasts and weather on-air.

 As Director of Programming & Promotion at CBS Owned WEEI-FM, Boston GM Jack Baker, allowed the change the low rated “Mellow Sound” to Mass Appeal Adult Album (Triple A) and was the first to use the positioning handle “Softrock”, September, 1977.
 WEEI-FM recorded a record ARBitron 5.1 share 12+, hitting Top 4 in all prime demos.
 WEEI/FM also became the 3rd highest billing station for the CBS/FM station group, behind only WCBS/FM, New York and KNX/FM, L.A.
 WEEI/FM featured a smooth and appealing music flow, excellent, relaxed announcer presentation and the award winning ad campaign for TV, outdoor and print: “The Eagles.
 Without the turkeys.”
 “Joni.
 Without the baloni.” etc.